Call for Applications

 Announcement of the call: 19th January 2018

-Deadline for proposal submission: 2nd March 2018
+Deadline for proposal submission: closed on 2nd March 2018

 Deadline evaluation Steering Board of the proposals: 30th March 2018